Approximation of Splines in Wasserstein Spaces: Background

 where $\langle\cdot,\cdot\rangle$ on the right hand side represents the usual inner product on $\R^d$.
 Then, the path energy $\pathenergy$ of the measure-valued curve $(\mu_t)_t$ can be expressed by

+In their landmark paper \cite{BeBr00}, Benamou and Brenier showed that the functional being minimised in the last line is convex in the variables $\mu$ and $w=v\mu$.
 In \cite{dB63}, classical splines are defined as minimizers of the squared acceleration, integrated over time.
 The Riemannian counterpart to the acceleration of a particle is the covariant derivative of its velocity field $(v_t)_t$.
-To define this let us call a curve $(\mu_t)_t$ in $\ProbW(\R^d)$ \emph{regular}, if it is absolutely continuous and the optimal velocity vector field $(v_t)_t$ is Lipschitz in space and satisfies
+To define this let us call a curve $(\mu_t)_t$ in $\ProbW(\R^d)$ \emph{regular}, if it is absolutely continuous and the optimal velocity vector field $(v_t)_t$ satisfying the continuity equation is Lipschitz in space and satisfies